teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 >    > <comment-title> Further Functionalities </comment-title>
 >    >
 >    > You can see that the tool has many parameters you can tweak.
-The ones which are not mentioned here are kept at the default input, like `Match` and `Perl`, the kind of RegEx applied.
-But you could also choose to select all lines that do not contain death by selecting `Do not match` or extract also lines before or after the line containing the content you chose.
+The ones not mentioned here are kept at the default input, like `Match` and `Perl,` which is the kind of RegEx applied.
+But you could also select all lines that do not contain death by selecting `Do not match` or extracting lines before or after the line containing the content you chose.
 >    {: .comment}
 >
 {: .hands_on}

-And for the last time, we redo this step also for the second poem.
+And for the last time, we redo this step for the second poem.

 > <hands-on-title> Extract particular sentences from Poem Two </hands-on-title>
 >